bluegenes/2022-paper-protein-kmers/manuscript.md

 As the majority of genome and proteome data is sequenced at the nucleotide level, comparisons of amino acid sequence are typically limited to assembly-based workflows, where a genome assembly has been translated into predicted Open Reading Frames (ORFs).
 As amino acid k~aa~mers do not utilize any additional assembly information, we can also conduct comparisons directly from read datasets, bypassing assembly altogether.
 In many cases, we are interested in comparing a novel sequencing dataset to one or more reference proteomes.
-In this case, 6-frame translation of read sequences is sufficient for accurate comparisons to a k~aa~mer database generated from reference (assembled) proteome data.
+In this case, 6-frame translation of read sequences is sufficient for accurate comparisons to a k~aa~mer database generated from reference (assembled) proteome data [@mash_screen].
 This method relies on the biological properties of k~aa~mers: not all potential k~aa~mers are represented in biological databases, particularly at longer k~aa~mer lengths such as k~aa7~ and k~aa10~ (info theory paper).
 Containment comparisons allow us to focus only on the translated read k~aa~mers that match to the reference database, ignoring the 5/6ths of k~aa~mers that will originate from incorrect reading frames.
 When using assembled genomes as a test case, our results show that this 6-frame translation method performs equally well when compared with generating k~aa~mers from the corresponding Prodigal-translated or RefSeq-downloaded proteomes.